surysaroch/dashboard/README.md

 ## Overview

-This project is a modern real-time sensor data dashboard built with React and TypeScript.
-It provides a clean, interactive interface for monitoring, filtering, sorting, and pinning live sensor data.
-The dashboard is designed with strong performance and usability.
+This project is a real-time sensor data dashboard built with React and TypeScript.
+It provides an interactive interface for monitoring, filtering, sorting, and pinning live sensor data.
+The application is designed with performance in mind and can support to up to 10000 sensors without performance decays.

 ## Main Features

 *   **Live Sensor Data**: Displays real-time updates from multiple sensors.